-Couchbase Server is built of a number of individual project subcomponents, each in their own git repository.
-We use the repo tool from the Android Open Source Project to manage them and how they should be built.
-A repo manifest file explains how the source code combines to become an individual release.
+Couchbase Server is built from multiple components, each hosted in their own git repository.
+We use the repo tool to manage these multiple repositories and how they should be built.
+A repo manifest file defines how the source code combines to become an individual release.

 A native document database for mobile and embedded devices and components to sync to Couchbase Server.